kj3moraes/delorean/README.md

 ## Features

 Some of the features of this library are:

 - forest data structure for Markdown, reStructuredText, AsciiDoc, JSON, YAML and XML.
 - 'cleaning' of documents to remove unwanted elements.
 - document manipulation using the tree data structure.

-Refer to the FEATURES.md file for more information or you can visit the documentation page here - [nil](nil)
+- document generation from tree data structure.

 ## License